THE HONOLULU CABINET queen liliuokalani hula music antique hawaiian furniture For Sale

 THE HONOLULU CABINET queen liliuokalani hula music antique hawaiian furniture:

 HOUSE OF KALAKAUALiliuokalani's Music CabinetThemetalwork tells the story ofher overthrow & tower imprisonment, her commitment to Hawaii's children and her Aloha 'Oe.ALOHA 'OE was composed on guitar in 1878.
 It is Liliuokalani's most famous work and the last line of that songis displayed on the cabinet's face.
-Delighting to"na pua rose" a.k.a. 'the children of Hawai'i',is the summation of the song.
+The crowned bird (the queen) delighting to"na pua rose" a.k.a. 'the children of Hawai'i',is the summation of the song.
 It's the most famous sentenceshe ever wrote and it becameher life's mission.In 1917, nearly a half-centuryafter penning those words (and never wavering from hermission), the steadfast queengiftedher entireestate to "na pua rose", thechildren of Hawaii.

 The "SHE"on the cabinet's backboardspecifically refers toa musically-gifted female monarch froma faraway island kingdom.
 SHE wasrobbed of her throne and imprisoned in the tower of a royal palace.
 Shakespeare's singing Lady Mortimeris a true historic figure: Princess Catrin Glyndŵr of Wales.
 Catrin was famously locked away in the Tower of London where she lost her life in 1413.
 Suffering further humiliation, before their overthrows and tower imprisonments, both, Catrin & Liliuokalani, were publicly shamed and uniquely labeled "barefooted" by their political adversaries.